OliverHennhoefer/awesome-ts-anomaly-detection-datasets/README.md

 - Access: request required through Yahoo Webscope.
 - Notes: often used as a classic univariate anomaly-detection benchmark; check the Webscope terms before redistribution.
+- **Benchmark caveat:** published audits report trivial cases, label problems, and run-to-failure bias in parts of S5.
+A recent review recommends retaining A1 only after filtering problematic series rather than treating A1–A4 as uniformly valid benchmarks.
+See [Wu and Keogh](https://arxiv.org/abs/2009.13807) and [Barrish and van Vuuren](https://openreview.net/forum?id=RyMLAr5tFU).

 ### [AIOps KPI Anomaly Detection](https://github.com/NetManAIOps/KPI-Anomaly-Detection)